kanzure/python-vaults/README.md

 good starting point, but it is not exhaustive.

 **Private keys**: The way that private keys are handled should be improved.
-Secure key deletion is currently not occurring.
+Secure key deletion is currently not happening.
 Private keys could be generated from some entropy- or from dice rolls- but this is also currently not occurring.